SunWithIssues/Proj-3-Which-Language/README.md

 ### Program Environment
 The program was originally written for the Codio environment (codio.com).
 It can work in the Dev-C++.
 I believe there should be no real restrictions with other environments, though I have not checked.

+### Sources
+"MacbethEsperanto.txt" was taken from <a href="http://www.gutenberg.org/files/47913/47913-0.txt" target="_blank">gutenburg project</a>.
+All other Macbeth documents were retrieved from Professor Reed Dale with the original project description.
+The files "Text for testing.txt" and "countInputCharsFromFile.cpp" also came with the original project description by Professor Reed Dale.

 ### License
 MIT © SunWithIssues